Skip navigation

 Minifying JavaScript involves removing unnecessary characters for the browser, making your files lighter.

 Figure 20.17.
-Unminified JavaScript savings
+Unminified JavaScript savings.

 On this graph, we notice that most websites already do a great job at minifying JavaScript and that benefits from minifying are not so big.
 However, why not do it since it’s easy to implement and always beneficial?